Notable wins in the climate and environmental justice space to inspire us in our fight for a better, greener, and fairer world for all.

 United Kingdom.
 UK Supreme Court ruling a victory for climate action

-The UK Supreme Court has ruled in favour of Sarah Finch and the Weald Action Group in their legal challenge against plans to drill for oil in Surrey. © Alex McBride / Greenpeace
+The UK Supreme Court has ruled in favour of a climate campaigner in her legal challenge against plans to drill for oil in Surrey, in a case which could set a precedent restricting plans for future fossil fuel extraction projects in the UK.

 In a landmark judgement by the UK Supreme Court, it ruled that the climate impact of burning coal, oil and gas must be taken into account when assessing future proposed fossil fuel projects.
 This is a huge win in the fight to keep fossil fuels in the ground!